jellyfin/jellyfin.org/docs/general/server/media/_video-multiversion.md

 <Tabs>
   <TabItem value='movies' label='Movies'>
-    For movies, each file **must** begin exactly with the base name - including any year, metadata provider IDs, or episode numbers - before adding a version label.
+    For movies, videos within a single movie folder are recognized as multiple versions by matching filename prefixes and using suffixes to differentiate them.
+Each file **must** begin exactly with the base name of the parent folder - including any year and/or metadata provider IDs - before adding a version label.
 This prefix must match character-for-character; otherwise, the files will be treated as separate items.
-In addition, each file must begin with the parent folder name.

     ```txt
     Movie (2021) [imdbid-tt12801262]